QuixThe2nd/mTracker/README.md

 ```
 **This doesn't daemonise mTracker.**

+> [!WARNING]
+> **On first run** mTracker utilises every tracker it is aware of, many of these trackers will fail.
+Expect a flood of warnings when mTracker is newly setup, they will progressively decrease.
+If there are 100 dead trackers, on first run you'll get 100 errors, on second run you'll get 50 errors, on third run you'll get 33 errors, etc. Read about [Polling Rates](#polling-rates--tracker-health) to understand how this works.

 ### Using mTracker
-Select all your public torrents and replace all trackers with only these 2:
+Select all your public torrents and replace all trackers with only the following.
+Do the same with your default tracker list in your BitTorrent client's settings.
 ```
 http://localhost:6969/announce
 udp://localhost:6969/announce
 ```
-Remember to update your BitTorrent settings to set these trackers to automatically add to new torrents.

 > [!WARNING]
-> **On first run** mTracker utilises every tracker it is aware of, many of these trackers will fail.
-Expect a flood of warnings when mTracker is newly setup, they will progressively decrease.
-If there are 100 dead trackers, on first run you'll get 100 errors, on second run you'll get 50 errors, on third run you'll get 33 errors, etc. Read about [Polling Rates](#polling-rates--tracker-health) to understand how this works.
+> **Don't add private torrents** mTracker is designed for public torrents only.
+Announcing a private torrent to mTracker will result in it being leaked to the DHT network and could get you banned from your private tracker.

 ### Disabling DHT
 In your BitTorrent client, globally disable DHT. mTracker handles DHT on your clients behalf making DHT redundant.

-> [!WARNING]
-> **Don't add private torrents** mTracker is designed for public torrents only.
-Announcing a private torrent to mTracker will result in it being leaked to the DHT network and could get you banned from your private tracker.

 ## Configuration
 All configuration is optional, mTracker works out of the box.
 To change your config, go to `./config.ts`.
 Explanations of all values are alongside the config.